Why should I switch my cat from dry to wet food?

-Some reports indicate certain breeds are predisposed to stone formation, including Persians, Himalayans, Russian Blues Siamese, Birman and the Egyptian Mau.
+Some reports indicate certain breeds are predisposed to stone formation.
+These include Persians, Himalayans, Russian Blues Siamese, Birman and the Egyptian Mau.

-It is also thought a cat’s environment carries risk factors for diseases of the lower urinary tract, specifically stressful living conditions, living indoors only, obesity, a sedentary lifestyle, and spaying/neutering.
+A cat’s environment may also carry risk factors for diseases of the lower urinary tract, specifically stressful living conditions, living indoors only, obesity, a sedentary lifestyle, and spaying/neutering.

 The Jerusalem Study

 The Jerusalem study, published in the Journal of Feline Medicine and Surgery, took another look at risk factors for urethral obstruction, clinical signs, outcomes and recurrence rates in 82 cats with UO and 82 control cats.

 The kitties diagnosed with urethral obstruction had some interesting things in common, including:

 They were significantly younger than the control cats; 82 percent were between 1 and 7 years old.

 More were indoor-only cats than in the control group.

 And most were fed dry food only (68 out of 82, or 83%).

 Only 14 ate a combination of wet and dry food and exactly none were fed a diet of wet food only.